alanng10/class-lang/Doc/Module/a.md

 1 refer binary file that is the exported declaration of the module, 1 data directory that contains all the module associated data files and directories.
 These 2 files and 1 directory have names that are the displayed module ref of the module, followed with a dot sign and a extension name.
-The module binary file, refer binary file, and data directory have extension names that are "dll", "ref, and "-".
+The module binary file, refer binary file, and data directory have extension names that are "dll", "ref, and "data".

 If the module has entry for starting execution with the module, additional 2 executable files and executable related files are parts of the module associated files.